 The application of our methods in the other direction is largely the same - the only difference is how the posterior P and the prior Q change for step 4 of the 5-step procedure sketched in Section 2.2.1.
-In the from-verb lemma-to-construction analysis, the posterior P was the distribution of each verb lemma across the constructions and the prior Q was the overall frequencies of the constructions in an iteration's sample.
-In the from-construction across the verb lemmas and the prior Q is the overall frequencies of the verb lemmas and the prior Q is the overall frequencies of the verb lemmas ple.
+In the from verb lemma to construction analysis, the posterior P was the distribution of each verb lemma across the constructions and the prior Q was the overall frequencies of the constructions in an iteration's sample.
+In the from construction to verb lemma analysis, the posterior P is the distribution of each construction across the verb lemmas and the prior Q is the overall frequencies of the verb lemmas in an iteration's sample.
 Note that all other steps remain the same.

-Then we plot the results for all 41 lemma-construction combinations (same highlighting and sorted within construction by collexeme strength) of with a positive median bootstrapped KLD.
+Then we plot the results for all 41 lemma-construction combinations (same highlighting and sorted within construction by collexeme strength) of with a positive median bootstrapped KLD: